-Dr. Mario G. Solari is an Assistant Professor in the Department of Plastic Surgery.
+Dr. Mario G. Solari is an Associate Professor in the Department of Plastic Surgery and Vice Chair of Clinical Operations.
 He is board certified in Plastic Surgery and performs reconstructive surgery including head and neck, chest, abdominal wall, and extremities following trauma or cancer surgery.
 He specializes in microvascular reconstructive surgery of the head and neck and reconstruction after craniofacial trauma.

 Dr. Solari performed his undergraduate studies at The Johns Hopkins University in Baltimore and earned his medical degree from Tufts University in Boston.
 He completed his plastic surgery residency at the University of Pittsburgh.
 He took time away from clinical duty during residency to pursue a two-year extramural NIH fellowship (NRSA) studying the immunology of vascularized composite tissue allotransplantation (such as hand and facial tissue transplantation).
 After graduating from plastic surgery residency, he completed a reconstructive microsurgery fellowship at The University of Texas MD Anderson Cancer Center in Houston.